Idjjurado/Horiseon-refactor/README.md

 ## Description
 This repository is to hold any and all code refactors that are commissioned by "Horiseon"

+I made a couple of design changes in reference to continuity on the color scheme.
+Each location was a different color as opposed to a uniformity of blue.

 ## Installation

 N/A